 Black Pepper, Saint and Sinner…

-I love black pepper, it is one of my favourite spices and one I even tried to grow myself without any success but avid gardeners may want to check out this how to grow pepper guide.
+I love black pepper, it is one of my favourite spices and one I even tried to grow myself without any success!
+Avid gardeners may want to check out this how to grow pepper guide.

-But seriously you have a spoon use it, double dip if you need to, but check your food as you are cooking and season as you go.
+But seriously you have a spoon use it, double dip if you need to.
+But please check your food as you are cooking and season as you go.